 Looking for habits to improve your parenting?
 Don’t set large goals.
 Use small, actionable habits that, over time, will help you improve.

 Stop losing my temper.
 Pay more attention to the kids.
 Find more time for myself.
-These are resolutions I’ve made at some point.
+These are resolutions we’ve all made at some point.

 But what happens?
-I forget or had too many goals to track, or I just lost motivation.
-These looming goals were too large to feel attainable, and I didn’t have a concrete plan to actually make them happen.
+We forget or had too many goals to track, or we just lose motivation.
+These looming goals were too large to feel attainable, and we didn’t have a concrete plan to actually make them happen.

 Small habits to improve your parenting

-Small habits aren’t overarching goals, but the little tasks you and I can implement today, right now.
-Rather than face a large goal too out of reach, break it down into small habits you can develop over time.
+Small habits aren’t overarching goals, but the little tasks you and I can do today, right now.
+Rather than face a large goal too out of reach, we break it down into small habits we can develop over time.

-They may seem too simple at first, but added up, they make a huge difference with how you parent.
+They may seem too simple at first, but added up, they make a huge difference with how we parent.

-Hugging them throughout the day can be one of the simplest ways to improve your parenting skills.
+Hugging your child throughout the day can be one of the simplest ways to improve your parenting skills.
 Like I explain in my book, Parenting with Purpose, starting your day off with a smile sets the stage:

 “Set aside distractions and spend as little as a few seconds to give her a warm hug and kiss, or a couple minutes reading a book, devoting every moment only to her.
 This routine will stop her from nagging and misbehaving to get your attention; when you fill her bucket first and recharge her batteries with your attention, she’ll be much more willing to play quietly nearby while you get changed or prepare dinner.”

-Family dinners offer another way for you to connect with your child.
-You focus on her rather than trying to multitask on cooking dinner or working on your computer.
-The consistency of the family dinner keeps them rooted to their parents.
+Family dinners offer many benefits, from reducing obesity to better grades.
+They let you connect with your child, focusing on her rather than trying to multitask with cooking dinner or working on your computer.
+The consistency of the family dinner keeps the both of you connected.

 My family gathers for each meal we’re home, and it’s become one of our most treasured traditions.
-Even when the kids snack, they know to eat at the dining tab.e
+Even when the kids snack, they know to eat at the dining table.

 Many parents prefer to feed their child at 5pm, then take their dinners much later, around 8pm.
-That’s understandable—I did this too for a little bit, especially with young infants.
-Eat at the same time, even if you spoon-feed your infant, you can alternate with your meals as well.
+That’s understandable—I did this too for a little bit, especially when my kids were babies.
+But even then, try to eat at the same time.
+Even if you spoon-feed your baby, you can alternate with your meals as well.

 What to avoid?
-Allowing your child to eat meals alone, whether at the dining table, in front of the television, or in her room.
+Allowing her to eat meals alone, whether at the dining table, in front of the television, or in her room.
 Make sure at least one adult keeps her company while she eats.

 I’ve seen first-hand how much my day can change when I’m not distracted by electronic devices.
 I’ve been mostly good with keeping the computer off, but my phone is something else.
 I suppose it’s because it’s so small and somewhat discreet that I can tuck it in my pocket for a quick glance.

-Spend a few hours of the day with your phone in another room while you’re with your kids in another.
-Yes, sometimes it gets boring.
-But, you’ll find yourself better engaged and more attentive without the distraction.
+Spend a few hours of the day with your phone in another room while you’re with your kids.
+Yes, sometimes it gets boring, but you’ll find yourself better engaged and more attentive without the distraction.

 Sometimes the best way to improve your parenting means being away from your kids.
 Yup, you read right.
-Do your kids go to bed the same time as you?
+Do they go to bed the same time as you?
 Push their bedtime earlier so you have a few hours to yourself.

-By balancing it with the rest of your life.
-After all, before becoming a mom, you held other hobbies and interests.
-You also have responsibilities and tasks to do.
-Use the hours between the time your child goes to bed and your own bedtime for that.
+Before becoming a mom, you held other hobbies and interests as well as other responsibilities and tasks to do.
+Use the hours between the time they go to bed and your own bedtime for that.

-We get overwhelmed with parenthood when it feels like we have nothing else but that.
+We get overwhelmed with parenthood when it feels like we’ve lost our identity since becoming a mom.
 Counter this with finding time for yourself.
 You’ll feel more excited to be with your kids when you devote time to your own interests as well.